MighTy-Weaver/mighty-weaver.github.io/_pages/course.md

 ---
 layout: archive
-title: "Undergraduate Course Study Path"
+title: "Course Study Path"
 permalink: /course/
 redirect_from:
   - /course
 ---

-This is the course history during my undergraduate study in the Hong Kong University of Science and Technology.
+This is the course history during my study in the Hong Kong University of Science and Technology.

-Below are displayed in the format of
-`Course Code + Number of Credits + Course Name`
+*Remark: Courses are listed in the format of `Course Code + Number of Credits + Course Name`*

 ## UG Year 1
 ##### 16 + 20 + 6 = 42 Credits
 ### Fall